 It is amazing how much can be inferred by how St. Evdokimos died.
 His humility and trust in God is astonishing.
 It can only be that he knew that the hour of his death approached.
 Taking up an icon of the Panagia he proceeded to the place where the fathers bones were placed awaiting the General Resurrection.
 Placing himself in a hidden place under these scattered bones he desired to fall asleep in the Lord unnoticed but to God, so that he would not be honored as a saint by his fellow monks.
 Not deeming himself worthy of honors, he gave up his spirit.
 But God desired to exalt his humble servant generations later.

-On the evening of October 4 which was a Saturday night the fathers went to transfer the holy myrrh-gushing relics of St. Evdokimos to the Katholikon of the Monastery.
+On the evening of October 4 into the 5th, which was a Saturday night, the fathers went to transfer the holy myrrh-gushing relics of St. Evdokimos to the Katholikon of the Monastery.
 Throughout the entire night they glorified God and praised their new Saint.
 Following the Divine Liturgy the fathers one by one venerated the holy relics and then placed them in the Holy Altar.

 The Great Synaxarion tells us that the holy relics of St. Evdokimos worked many miracles.
-However, only two are recorded within.
+However, only two are recorded.

 One monk of the Monastery suffered terribly from tuberculosis and began to lose hope because he was not getting better.
 He then entreated St. Evdokimos saying: "I am a sinner, Holy One, yet I dare to pray to you because I understand that God has given you the grace to heal.
 And since many have prayed to you and become well, I beg you to work a miracle for your humble servant and show the power of your holiness."
 He said this among other things until he fell asleep.
 In his dreams he saw an elegant monk who gave him a cup from which to drink.
 The sick monk took the cup and drank the whole thing, after which he said: "I thank you, Father, because I was thirsty and you watered me."
 The monk immediately awoke but felt the dream to have been more of a reality than a mere dream, since he could clearly taste of the drink of which was given to him by the monk.
 He also noticed immediately that all the pain of his stomach and lungs were gone.
 Thanking the Saint for his healing, he went and told the spiritual father of the Monastery named Nyphona.